pantheon-systems/documentation/source/content/multizone-failover.md

 </Alert>

-1. You will be notified via the support ticket when Solr has been re-provisioned.
-You will then need to manually re-index Solr after failover.
+1. Manually re-index Solr after you are notified through the support ticket that Pantheon is done re-provisioning Solr.

-The reindexing process is application-side, and depending on your site the process may be different.
+The reindexing process is application-side, and varies by site.

 <TabList>